 While full-size electric SUVs still aren't practical, there is the reasonably priced Outlander plug-in hybrid electric vehicle (PHEV) for rough roads and winter driving.
 Mitsubishi's crossover uses two electric motors and a 2-liter gas engine for the four-wheel drive system that ably handles dirt tracks.
 When this vehicle is in pure electric mode, expect to get about 30 miles of range.

 With the Outlander PHEV, you won't have range anxiety, but should you be heading somewhere without electricity, the SUV can run in Battery Charge mode.
 In this setting, the gas engine literally turns into a charger for the battery.
 And for those who complain that built-in nav systems quickly go out of date, the Outlander eschews the added expense in favor of using mapping and navigation only from a connected smartphone.

 Hyundai's latest compact crossover is a hit; it's fun yet practical, it's a joy to drive, and it's one of the best value propositions in what is perhaps the most competitive segment in the world right now.
-This year, Hyundai bolsters the Kona line with an EV model in the U.S. (that model's already available in other parts of the world).
+And now, Hyundai has bolstered the Kona line in the U.S. with an EV model, after launching the Kona Electric in other parts of the world in 2018.

 The Kona Electric is powered by a 201-horsepower (150 kilowatt) motor with 291 pound-feet of torque, providing some pep to Hyundai's cute ute.
 The automaker estimates a total range of 258 miles on a single charge, besting the capacities of the Bolt and base Tesla Model 3.
 With the Kona Electric, customers will still receive a $7,500 tax incentive, making the price of the base SEL model less than $30,000; the Limited and Ultimate packages add more interior comforts, like ventilated leather seats, as well as smart cruise control and rain-sensing wipers.